jbranchaud/jager/README.md

 a class project for CSE990 at [UNL](http://unl.edu) in [the Department of Computer Science and Engineering](http://cse.unl.edu)

+## Fault Localization

+The FaultLocalization.py script is a module that can imported and used to compute a ranked list of suspicious statements for a method based on a the good and bad traces specified in a `Traces` YAML file (see below for format).

+The script utilizes the concept of *Statistical Fault Localization* to build a ranked list of statements based on their suspiciousness as computed by:

+    susp(s) = (failed(s)/totalFailed) / ((passed(s)/totalPassed) + (failed(s)/totalFailed))

+This comes from the Tarantula paper (see References).
+This formula is based on passing and failing test cases and the traces through the program exercised by those test cases.
+For our approach, we generate symbolic traces through a program using symbolic execution, so we have adapted the formula to be the following:

+    susp(s) = (bad(s)/totalBad) / ((good(s)/totalGood) + (bad(s)/totalBad))

+This is the same formula, but based on good/bad traces rather than passing/failing test cases.

+Additionally, there are two corner cases that need to be dealt with when computing the above suspiciousness score.
+The first corner case is when all the traces for the program are *good* traces.
+The second corner case is when all the traces for the program are *bad* traces.

+For all *good* traces, we simply exit the fault localization procedure because there is no reason to do program repair when the program meets the given specification.

+For all *bad* traces, we use a simplified version of the above formula that looks like the following:

+    susp(s) = bad(s) / totalBad

+The ranked list returned by this script is a python list of lists where the sublists are of length two with the first item being an integer representing the particular line number and the second item being a string representing a decimal value that is the ranking (between 1.0 and 0.0).

 ## File Formats

 ### Specification File Format